mroam/learnOpenGL/Glitter2min2/Readme.md

 * After compiling in xcode, we had to tell xcode to run "Glitter>My Mac" in the choice at the top left of the window, to the right of buttons ">" and "[]"
 * We had to hard-wire opengl version major/minor 3.3 instead of default 4.0.
 Our old favorite development imac only has opengl 3.3

+To do:
+[ ] Figure out whether moving to new machine allows opengl 4.0 [ ] Figure out whether changing the internal shaders makes a difference.
+[ ] Figure out how to use the separate-file shaders.
+(Probably could copy from the "Glitter/OurWork" version of main.cpp)